-The primary threat in the Catatumbo-Barí National Park (at the Colombian-Venezuelan border) is deforestation and impacts associated with coca plantations surrounding the Park (Fundación ProAves 2011, Avendaño in litt).
-Coca cultivation has fluctuated for the past several years.
+The primary threat in the Catatumbo-Barí National Park (at the Colombian-Venezuelan border) is deforestation and impacts associated with coca plantations surrounding the Park (Fundación ProAves 2011, pp. 28-29).
+Coca cultivation has fluctuated for several years.
 Over a 4-year study period, it contained about 100 ha (247 ac) of coca (United Nations Office on Drugs and Crime, undated report, p.
 33).
-A new population of this species was recently recorded at two locations in this park (Avendaño in litt).
-One population in the Cauca valley (fewer than 50 mature birds) could be affected by the construction of a dam (155 m (508.5 ft) in height) that could affect its sole breeding cliff.
-However, this dam is still in the planning stages (Fundación ProAves 2011 pers. comm., September 4, 2011).
+A new population of this species was recently recorded at two locations in this park (Avendaño 2011 in BLI 2014a, p.
+2).
+In addition, one population in the Cauca valley (fewer than 50 mature birds) could be affected by the construction of a dam (155 m (508.5 ft) in height) that could affect its sole breeding cliff.
+However, the status of the dam is still unclear (American Bird Conservancy 2012, p.
+24).

-Ecuador is experiencing the highest deforestation rate in South America (Mosandl et al. 2008, p.
+Ecuador experiences one of the highest deforestation rates in South America (Mosandl et al. 2008, p.
 37).
 Forested habitat within many parts of Ecuador has diminished rapidly due to logging, clearing for agriculture, and road development (Youth 2009, pp. 1-3; Mosandl et al. 2008, p.
-37; Šierra 1999, p.
+37; Sierra 1999, p.
 136; Dodson and Gentry 1991, pp. 283-293).
 Between the years 1990 and 2005, Ecuador lost a total of 2.96 million ha (7.31 million ac) of primary forest, which represents a 16.7 percent deforestation rate, and a total loss of 21.5 percent of forested habitat since 1990 (Butler 2006b, pp. 1-3; FAO 2003b, p.
 1).
 Much of the primary moist forest habitat has been replaced with pastures and scattered trees (Collar et al. 1992, p.
-533), and forest habitat loss continues in Ecuador.
+533).
 Very little suitable habitat now remains for the species here, and remaining suitable habitat is highly fragmented (Bass et al. 2010, p.
 2; Snyder et al. 2000, p.
 122).
 In the area where this species exists, near the Gran Sumaco Biosphere Reserve, there are several oil reserves (Celi-Sangurima 2005, p.
 22).
-However, specific impacts to this species as a result of oil exploration or extraction activities are unknown.
+However, specific impacts to this species as a result of oil exploration or extraction activities are

 The colony in Kichwa River Reserve is currently in an area designated as protected, although it is unclear what these protections entail.
 In this area, the local community group Macaw Rio is interested in conducting ecotourism.
-Although this colony has persisted for about 150 years (Huatatoca, in litt.), it likely will be affected by logging and the resulting deforestation on nearby land.
+Although this colony has persisted for about 150 years (Huatatoca pers comm. in Arcos-Torres and Solano-Ugalde

+2008, p.
+72), it likely will be affected by logging and the resulting deforestation on nearby land.
 Researchers suggest that the apparent lack of this species in Ecuador is possibly related to lack of suitable sites for the formation of breeding colonies, or lack of knowledge about sites that may be located in inaccessible areas (Arcos-Torres and Solano-Ugalde 2008, p.
 72).
-We know of no specific threats to the species in the Kichwa River Reserve, other than those associated with small population sizes, which is discussed under Factor E, below.
+We know of no specific threats to the species in the Kichwa River Reserve, other than those associated with small population sizes, which is discussed under Small Population Size, below.